Note: All postings with a # symbol are “Clean Language” therapy interventions.

-To encourage this process, he repeated patients’ own exact words back to them and developed a series of simple questions which would carry the least possible influence from the therapist.
-Because this honoured the patient’s experience, ideas and values without contaminating them with those of the therapist, he named this technique “Clean Language”.
+To encourage this process, he repeated the client’s own exact words back to them and developed a series of simple questions which would carry the least possible influence from the therapist.
+Because this honoured the client’s experience, ideas and values without contaminating them with those of the therapist, he named this technique “Clean Language”.

 The fundamental principles of Clean Language are quite simple: